-Unlike some cities, Lino Lakes isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lino Lakes are a mix of both white- and blue-collar jobs.
-Overall, Lino Lakes is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Lino Lakes who work in management occupations (15.40%), office and administrative support (12.76%), and sales jobs (11.84%).
+Lino Lakes is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Lino Lakes is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Lino Lakes who work in management occupations (15.53%), office and administrative support (13.25%), and sales jobs (11.50%).

 Also of interest is that Lino Lakes has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Lino Lakes is a great place for families with children to consider.
-First of all, many other families with children live here, making Lino Lakes a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Lino Lakes has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Lino Lakes is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lino Lakes’s overall crime rate is lower than average for the country.

-The citizens of Lino Lakes are very well educated compared to the average community in the nation: 39.36% of adults in Lino Lakes have a bachelor's degree or even advanced degree.
+The education level of Lino Lakes citizens is very high relative to the national average among all cities (21.84%): 39.69% of adults in Lino Lakes have a bachelor's degree or even advanced degree.

 The people who call Lino Lakes home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lino Lakes residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lino Lakes include Norwegian, Irish, Swedish, and Polish.

 The most common language spoken in Lino Lakes is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Vietnamese.